krasimir/kuker-emitters/README.md

 ## Installation

 `yarn add kuker-emitters -D` or `npm install kuker-emitters -D`.
 There're also standalone versions in [here](./standalone).
-You may grab the files, include them in your page and you'll globals like `ReduxEmitter`, `ReduxSagaEmitter` or `StentEmitter`.
+You may grab the files, include them in your page and you'll have globals like `ReduxEmitter`, `ReduxSagaEmitter` or `StentEmitter`.

 *These standalone files work via [rawgit](https://rawgit.com/krasimir/kuker-emitters/master/standalone/ReduxEmitter.js) too.*